flavours/getting-started-diviocloud/README.md

-# Getting Started with divio cloud addons and flavour
+# Getting Started with aldryn and flavour